![]() |

 As you read the web lecture, make notes on anything that puzzles you, and be sure to raise your questions in class.

-The current conceptual framework current in biology is based on the theory of evolution.
-Most biologists believe that this theory can account for more observations than any other proposed scientific theory, that "evolution elevates biology from a bewildering collection of facts to a coherent study of changing life on a changing planet" (p. ix).
+Most biologists believe that the theory of evolution can account for more observations than any other proposed scientific theory.
 Understanding the theory of evolution is necessary to understanding how most biologists currently organize and interpret information and evaluate competing theories.
 Any proposed theory must provide an equally useful conceptual framework as well as accounting for the observable phenomena.

 Study the table of contents and note the organization of material.
 We are going to start with cell theory, since cell structure is common to all forms of life.
-Then we talk about inheritance how DNA and RNA are used to pass information from generation to generation and cell to cell.
+Then we talk about inheritance — how DNA and RNA are used to pass information from generation to generation and cell to cell.
 Most of the information presented in these two units is less than a hundred years old.
 Then we discuss the basic theory of evolution and how it is used to explain the fossil evidence for plants and animals that no longer exist, as well as the current diversity of species and their distribution throughout the world.
 In the spring semester we will study the different systems found in complex animals, such as the nervous system and the circulatory system.
 We then look at systems in plants, in order to describe how they grow and reproduce.
 Finally, we look at organisms in situ, that is, at life forms as they co-exist in nature.
 Notice that we move from the microscopic structures found in almost all life forms to the individual habitats of particular animals and plants.

 Much of the effort in biology has gone into naming organisms, parts of organisms, and the processes of life and relationships between organisms.
 It is essential that you learn all these terms in order to understand and master the material.
 Make a list of the bold-faced terms in the chapter, and drill yourself on terminology regularly.
 Check your definitions with the glossary in the back of the book.